 “Fine, fine.”
 Kiluron swatted vaguely at Doil and removed the warding pillow from his face.
 “I’m getting up.
 Wait for me in the sitting room.”

 With a nod, Doil retreated, and Kiluron swung his legs out of bed.
 Doubtless Doil would be listening to make sure that he didn’t go back to sleep, so he made certain to make plenty of noise as he rustled his way into a thick robe and shuffled out into the sitting room, giving an exaggerated yawn and stretching dramatically as he entered.
 That was at least as much for Doil’s benefit as it was for his; he was rapidly finding himself awake now that he was up and moving about, but it wouldn’t do to let Doil get off too easily for awakening him in the middle of the night.

-If it had been Kiluron, he would rolled his eyes, but of course Doil was far too polite for that.
+If it had been Kiluron, he would have rolled his eyes, but Doil was far too polite for that, at least when Kiluron was looking.
 Still, Kiluron thought he could hear the same sentiment in his voice.
 “A ship is making its way up Merolate’s harbor.”